-The new active travel infrastructure would provide connections between settlements, promoting active modes of travel, which could result in a positive impact on human health through improved physical fitness.
+The new active travel infrastructure would provide connections within and between settlements, promoting walking, wheeling and cycling which could result in a positive impact on human health through improved physical fitness.

-Overall, while this package is likely to have a lot of positive environmental effects, the likely negative effects from some of the physical works, particularly the active travel connection between settlements, improvements to the rail network and targeted road safety improvements, would result in the package having a minor negative impact on the Environment criterion under both the 'With Policy' and 'Without Policy' scenarios.
+Overall, while this package is likely to have a lot of positive environmental effects, the likely negative effects from some of the physical works, particularly the continuous active travel links and targeted road safety improvements, would result in the package having a minor negative impact on the Environment criterion under both the 'With Policy' and 'Without Policy' scenarios.
 This is a cumulative effect, that considers the range (minor, moderate and major) of negative effects predicted for various environmental topics.
 However, the extent of impact would depend on the extent of potential localised negative environmental effects from any new interventions implemented to deliver this package.
 If environmental constraints, such as designated sites, can be avoided or mitigated, then adverse environmental impacts may be reduced.